Robert Howe (Continental Army officer): Removal from command and the Battle of Savannah, 1778

 After allegations circulated in South Carolina about Howe's dalliances with a woman, the Continental Congress finally removed him from command of the Southern Department on September 25, 1778, replacing him with Major General Benjamin Lincoln.
 Howe remained with the Southern army and commanded it from Savannah.
 While awaiting Lincoln's arrival in Savannah with reinforcements, Howe set up defenses around that city, preparing for an imminent attack.
 Governor Houstoun sparred again with Howe, refusing to grant him more than meager militia support.

-During the First Battle of Savannah on December 29, 1778, the British landed near the city, and under the command of Archibald Campbell, managed to flank Howe's army, which was drawn up in the open for battle, by taking a path through a marshy area Howe believed was impassable.
-Howe had previously ordered a scout to look for any paths through the swamp, but Campbell's route, which was shown to the British commander by a slave, remained unknown to the Patriots.
-Howe's position was otherwise strong and defensible, but the appearance of the British in the Patriot rear caused a panic.
+During the British capture of Savannah on December 29, 1778, an invasion force under Lieutenant-colonel Archibald Campbell landed near the city and flanked Howe's army, which was drawn up in the open for battle, by taking a path through a marshy area Howe believed was impassable.
+Howe had previously ordered a scout to look for any paths through the swamp, but Campbell's route, which was shown to him by a slave, remained unknown to the Patriots.
+Howe's position was otherwise strong and defensible, but the appearance of British troops in the Patriot rear caused a panic.
 The militia under Howe's command fled instantly, and more than 500 Patriots and Continental Army soldiers were killed or captured.
 The ensuing defeat gave Savannah to the British, for which Howe received much blame.
 On January 3, 1779, Howe formally relinquished his command to Lincoln.

 Howe's failure at Savannah led to criticism from Georgia state officials, who believed he had abandoned the state to the British, as well as from fellow Continental Army generals, such as William Moultrie, who criticized Howe for even attempting to resist the British while being so greatly outnumbered.
 During his testimony before a later court–martial, Howe claimed that he knew about the pathway through the swamp taken by the British, but stated that he did not defend it because he believed the chance of an attack along the path was "so remote".
 This contradicted earlier testimony from Georgia militia officer George Walton, who stated that Howe did not know about the path prior to the battle and that Howe told Walton that he was mistaken in believing a path through the swamps existed.